-- Higher trust score – Freelancer with a verified payment method tend to get more projects than freelancers with the non-verified payment method.
-If you have verified your payment method, employer thinks of you that you’re genuine and serious about work.
+- Higher trust score – Freelancer with a verified payment method tends to get more projects than freelancers with the non-verified payment method.
+If you have verified your payment method, the employer thinks of you that you’re genuine and serious about work.

 - Rank higher – As per the terms & conditions of freelancer.com, they tend to rank you higher in bids/proposals if you have a verified payment method because of your higher trust score.

 - Free trial membership – This is an important thing with verifying of payment method, as soon as you verify your payment method you can unlock the access to a free 1-month trial membership.

 - Get paid faster – This particular option is helpful for you after you’ll establish yourself on this platform.
 You’d be benefitted from higher monthly withdrawals, more payment methods, and fewer security check-ups.

 Now let’s check out how to verify the payment method in freelancers.